What is a payment receipt?

 Legal considerations and best practices

-Retain copies of all payment receipts you issue and receive.
-Business records should typically be kept for 7 years to satisfy tax authority requirements, though some industries have longer retention rules.
-Digital storage is increasingly preferred for its searchability and durability, but ensure your system is backed up and secure.
-For payment receipts you receive, store them with related documents—the original invoice, contract, or purchase order—to maintain a complete transaction history.
+Keep copies of important payment receipts you issue and receive.
+Digital storage is preferred for its searchability and durability, so back up your system regularly.
+For payment receipts you receive, store them with related documents—the original invoice, contract, or purchase order—to maintain organized records.